bcomeyes/tibetan_multimodal_llm/README.md

 ## Acknowledgments

-- Buddhist Digital Resource Center (BDRC) for providing access to Buddhist textual resources
+- Buddhist Digital Resource Center (BDRC) would need to provide access to Buddhist textual resources
 - TensorFlow and related libraries for enabling the implementation of these models
 - Traditional Buddhist lineages for preserving and transmitting the wisdom teachings that inspire this work